Family-owned, five-star housebuilder, Bloor Homes, is proposing a residential neighbourhood at a sustainable location at Grange Farm, Coven.

 - Additional walking and cycling routes

-- Community orchard and allotments
+- Community orchard

 - Public common with play area